AliAkbari2/CPSC481_Project_TeamI/README.md

 2. Commit your changes locally (so that you can do step 3)

     a.
-Use descriptive commit messages (this is part of the assignment!)
+Use descriptive commit messages

     b.
 You can edit and preview Markdown (.md) files in Visual Studio Code.
 See: https://code.visualstudio.com/docs/languages/markdown#_markdown-preview